Mother of 14-year-old stabbing victim plans to sue Buffalo Public Schools, Superintendent Cash

 BUFFALO, N.Y.
 (WIVB) — The mother of the student who was stabbed at McKinley High School Feb.
 9 plans to sue Buffalo Public Schools and Superintendent Dr. Kriner Cash.

-Aurielle Austin of Buffalo signed a Notice of Claim on behalf of her 14-year-old son, who remains in critical condition at Oishei Children’s Hospital.
-News 4 is electing not to name the victim at this time, due to his status as a minor.
+Aurielle Austin of Buffalo signed a Notice of Claim on behalf of her 14-year-old son, Sirgio Jeter, who remains in critical condition at Oishei Children’s Hospital.

 According to Austin’s lawyers, John Elmore and Kristen Elmore-Garcia, the Notice of Claim identifies BPS and Dr. Cash as “negligent actors for failing to provide a safe, and violence free school environment.”
 The Notice also describes how school administrators were alerted of a conflict escalating among students and could have prevented the incident, but failed to respond.
 It also alleges that a culture of violence was allowed to develop within the high school, which ultimately led to the stabbing.